chaoss/wg-evolution/metrics/issues-open.md

 Mandatory:
 * Point in time.
 This is the time for which the snapshot of the open issues is computed.
 * Statuses.
 These are the statuses considered as open.
-This component is platform and project dependent.
+Platform and project dependent.

 ### GitHub Case